suzanbaert/BlogFiles/content/post/2018-04-02-dplyr-tutorial-4.md

 In some cases, you don't just want to show all rows available.
-You can filter of course, but there are some shortcuts for specific needs: if you want to select the highests 5 cases, you could combine an `arrange` call with a `head(n=5)`.
+You can filter of course, but there are some shortcuts for specific needs: if you want to select the highest 5 cases, you could combine an `arrange` call with a `head(n=5)`.
 Or you can use `top_n(5)` which will retain (unsorted) the 5 highest values.